portworx/px-docs/scaled-volumes.md

 scheduled on a node.

 In runtime, a node may fail and applications get respawned.
-With volume scale, applications are re-associated with volumes regardless of where they get spun up again.
-Because the association between a container and volume is done *after* the scheduler picks a node to spin it up, the volume chosen is a volume that has data local to the node enabling hyper convergent architectures.
+With volume scale, applications are re-associated with volumes regardless of where they are spun up again.
+Because the association between a container and volume is done *after* the scheduler picks a node, the volume chosen is a volume that has data local to the node enabling hyper convergent architectures.